global-input/global-input-react/README.md

 const [password, setPassword] = useState('');
 ```

-You can also send values from your application to the mobile app responding to local or remote events:
+You can use ```mobile.sendValue()``` to send values to the connected mobile app.
+It accepts two parameters: the first parameter is for providing the id of the target element in the form, and the second parameter is for providing value to be sent:

 ```JavaScript
 Username: